mattermost/docs/source/install/transport-encryption/config-cluster.rst

 using SSH tunneling.
 The guide walks through the deployment of this solution on Ubuntu 18.04, but it can be adapted for any Linux operating system.

-While this document only describes the configuration of a 3 node cluster, it is by no means limited to that amount.
+While this document only describes the configuration of a three-node cluster, it is by no means limited to that amount.

 ## Prerequisites